webmastersmith/WGU_Cloud_Computing/D276_Web_Development_Foundations/Web_Developement_Foundations.md

 - **form**
   - <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form>
   - input={text, radio, checkbox, submit, button}
+    - minlength: limit characters. `minlength="3"`
+    - maxlength: limit characters. `maxlength="25"`
   - action: name and location of CGI script or URL that runs/listens for the form submission.
   - method: get, post, dialog.
     - get: append form data as URL query. `?name=value&name2=value2`.
 Visible to all.
     - post: form data inside body of http.
     - dialog: when in dialog box, closes it.
+  - option: may or may not have a 'value' attribute.

 ```html
 <form action="/action_page.php" method="post">